-Lovedale Public Further Education and Training College has a long and prestigious history to tell in the story of education in South Africa.
+Lovedale Public TVET College has a long and prestigious history to tell in the story of education in South Africa.
 Although it has changed shape and direction many times over the years, it has nonetheless remained an educational institution that has always had the interests of the surrounding community at heart.

 Lovedale started as a mission station in 1824, on the Tyume River in Alice.
 John Bennie of the Glasgow Mission Society of Scotland founded Lovedale through the influence of Dr John Love, after whom the mission was named.